Queensboro Bridge: Name

 The Queensboro Bridge was originally named for the borough of Queens and was the third bridge across the East River to be named after a New York City borough, after the Brooklyn Bridge and the Manhattan Bridge.
 By the late 20th century, the Queensboro Bridge was also known as the 59th Street Bridge because its Manhattan end is located between 59th and 60th streets.
 This name caused controversy among Queens residents who felt that the 59th Street Bridge name did not honor the borough of Queens.

 In December 2010, mayor Michael Bloomberg announced that the bridge would be renamed in honor of former mayor Ed Koch; the bridge had been renovated extensively in the 1980s, when he was mayor.
 The Ed Koch Queensboro Bridge name was formalized on March 23, 2011.
 The renaming was unpopular among Queens residents and business leaders; The Los Angeles Times wrote that Queens residents found the renaming disrespectful to their borough.
 The general public continued to call it the Queensboro Bridge years after the renaming.
-New York City Council member Peter Vallone Jr. of Queens proposed removing Koch's name from the bridge in 2013.
+New York City Council member Peter Vallone Jr. of Queens proposed removing Koch's name from the bridge in 2013. and Mayor Zohran Mamdani has also suggested removing Koch's name from the bridge title.